The Public Competition Enforcement Review: Taiwan

 In January 2013, the TFTC cleared another similar case with five conditions in which LG Electronics, Philips, Pioneer Corporation and Sony will jointly operate a DVD patent pool named One-Red.20 In adopting the same rationale to analyse both One-Blue and One-Red cases, the TFTC seems to have set up reliable case precedents for patent holders to follow and observe if they intend to establish patent pools.

 ii Trends, developments and strategies

 Guidelines for 4C enterprises and financial industry

-As society advances rapidly, there is a need to promulgate or amend rules that can serve as guidelines in regulating industries in which business models change often so as to protect the overall economy.
-To such end, the TFTC from time to time stipulates new guidelines for handling cases related to certain industries.
+As society advances rapidly, there is a need to promulgate or amend rules that can serve as guidelines for the regulation of industries in which business models change often, in order to protect the overall economy.
+To this end, from time to time, the TFTC stipulates new guidelines for handling cases related to certain industries.

 The TFTC has established the following guidelines for handling competition in different market sectors:

 - TFTC Disposal Directions on Cable Television and Related Industry;